Revivalist-Dev/rev-lorecard/server/docs/design.md

 *   **Providers**
     *   `GET /providers`: List all available AI providers and their models.
+    *   `POST /providers/test`: Test a credential configuration (saved or unsaved) against a provider to ensure it works.
+    *   `POST /providers/models`: Dynamically fetch models from a provider using a given set of (unsaved) credentials.

 *   **Server-Sent Events (SSE)**
     *   `GET /sse/subscribe/{project_id}`: Subscribe to a stream of real-time events for a project, primarily for job progress updates.